Arb-Stylus/create-stylus/CONTRIBUTING.md

 ## Documentation

-If your changes involve updates to how users interact with Scaffold-Stark or SpeedrunStark, update the relevant sections of the documentation to reflect these changes.
+If your changes involve updates to how users interact with Scaffold-Stylus or SpeedrunStylus, update the relevant sections of the documentation to reflect these changes.

 ## Need Help?